 These include minerals like selenium and manganese, vitamins C and E, as well as flavonoids, phenols, polyphenols, and other substances.
 They work as a team to help protect your cells.
 And nuts are loaded with them.
 That could be part of the reason that people who eat more nuts and nut butters have healthier hearts.
 They may even help protect against colon cancer.

 Keep Cholesterol in Check

 Having too much cholesterol can harden your arteries and lead to stroke and heart disease.
 Almonds, walnuts, and other tree nuts seem to lower it when it gets too high.
 Your body makes most of your cholesterol, but you get some of it from the food you eat.
-Luckily, nuts have little or none of the stuff.
+Luckily, nuts have none of the stuff.

 Prevent and Control Type 2 Diabetes

 This is in part because they help control weight gain, as well as high levels of sugar (glucose) and fats (lipids) in your blood, which can lead to the disease.
 They may also keep the lining of your blood vessels (endothelium) stretchy and healthy, which prevents heart problems linked to diabetes.